KabiruH/bank-trans/README.md

         NPM start
 This will start the react application

+## Core Deliverables

+As a user, I should be able to:

+- See a table of the transactions.
+- Fill out and submit the form to add a new transaction.
+This should add the new transaction to the table **as well as post the new transaction to the backend API for persistence**.
+- Filter transactions by typing into the search bar.
+Only transactions with a description matching the search term should be shown in the transactions table.

 # Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.